 - (All of the above are included in most confectionery, cakes, biscuits, junk foods and sweets).

-During the refining process of white flours, pasta, rices, sugars and other grains, the fibers and husks are extracted from the food’s original state.
-And, as this is where most of the nutrition lies, this means most of the nutrients taken out too.
+During the refining process of white flours, pasta, rices, sugars and other grains, the fibres and husks are extracted from the food’s original state.
+And, as this is where most of the nutrition lies it means most of the nutrients taken out too.